powervr-graphics/Native_SDK/BUILD.rst

 Windows
 .......
 * Download and install Visual Studio
-	* Versions supports 2015, 2017, 2019
+	* Versions known to be supported 2015, 2017, 2019
 	* Community versions should suffice with more capable versions also being supported.
-* The SDK has been built and tested on Windows 10 using Visual Studio versions 2015, 2017 and 2019.
+* The SDK has been built and tested on Windows 10 using Visual Studio versions 2015, 2017 and 2019 as well as MinGW.
 	* Other versions of Windows may also work.
-	* Other Windows-based build systems may also work - Makefiles etc..
+	* Other Windows-based build systems may also work.

 Linux
 .....
 * Ensure system installed packages including build tools, window systems etc. are installed appropriately
 	* This may include X11 packages, Wayland packages, libc++, libdl, and other libraries depending on the build configuration.
 * The SDK has been built and tested on Ubuntu 16.04 and Ubuntu 18.04 LTS versions.
-	* Other Linux distributions may also work natively else adaptions should be straightforward.
+	* Other Linux distributions may also work else adaptions to the SDK should be straightforward.

 macOS
 .....